christianonoh/vecs-school-backend/README.md

   bundle exec rspec spec/models
   bundle exec rspec spec/controllers
 ```
-- This will execute all the tests in the `spec` directory and provide you with the results.
+- This will execute all the tests for the models and controllers directory and provide you with the results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>